 Let’s face it – cake pops can be kinda sorta , umm, how do I want to say this – time consuming!

 However, I’ve learned a few ways to cut the corners yet still have perfect cake pops or balls.
-Because you never know when you’re going to need cake pops last minute (or just dont want to spend all day slaving over them).
+Because you never know when you’re going to need to make some late minute cake pops (or you just dont want to spend all day slaving over them).
 So here we go…

 2. Reduce the waiting time.

-After the cake is crumbled (since it will still be very warm) place in the freezer for 5-10 minutes.
+Place crumbled cake (it will still be very warm!) in the freezer for 5-10 minutes.

 3. After the crumbled cake has cooled off in the freezer, mix thoroughly with frosting (using your hands).

-Then pop this mixture back in the freezer for ~10 minutes.
+Then pop this mixture back in the freezer for about 10 minutes.

 4. Divvy up the rolling & chilling time.

-Roll into cake balls and after you’ve rolled about 20 cake balls (or half of the mixture), place the rolled cake balls in the fridge (these will then be ready to dip once you’ve finished rolling the remaining cake).
+Roll into cake balls and once you’ve rolled about 20 cake balls (or half of the mixture), place the rolled cake balls in the fridge.
+These will then be ready to dip once you’ve finished rolling the remaining cake!